ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-at-ethprague-2026.md

 date = 2026-05-20T00:00:00.000Z
-description = "Swarm Foundation joined ETHPrague 2026 — running a booth, mentoring teams, giving talks, and backing nine hackathon projects across four named bounties, one track award, and four custom Swarm rewards." references_and_footnotes = [ ] title = "Swarm at ETHPrague 2026: booth, bounties, and nine winning projects" _template = "post"
+description = "Swarm Foundation joined ETHPrague 2026 — running a booth, mentoring teams, giving talks, and backing nine hackathon projects across four named bounties, one track award, and four custom Swarm rewards." references_and_footnotes = [ ] title = "Swarm at ETHPrague 2026: From booth conversations to stage time, and more hackathon wins than there were bounties" _template = "post"
 +++